onderguler35/Professional-READ.ME-Generator/README.md

 * [Contribute](#Contribute)

 ## Description
-Video walkthrough of the app link will be here after recording
+You can watch the video walkthrough of the app [here](https://drive.google.com/file/d/1O570kPm1hJsO23qrZJq9g02g7jxFIdOL/view)

 This app is a node.js terminal application which generates a read me file taking prompts from user